antgroup-skyward/ANETools/README.md

 use xcode coremlc tool to compile .mlmodel file to mlmodelc folder.

 ## MLModelCToANECompiler
-convert nueral network files under coremlc folder to net.plist(....) files for ANECompiler.
+convert neural network files under mlmodelc folder to net.plist(....) files for ANECompiler.

 ## ANECompiler
 compile net.plist and weights files to .hwx file.